Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 \section{Empirical Analysis}

-We begin our empirical analysis by summarizing the fundamental changes in notes and fact-checked tweets upon the expansion of Community Notes to the \US and the rest of the world.
-We then create treatment and control groups covering time periods before and after the expansions, followed by applying the DiD model to perform horizontal analysis.
-Subsequently, we present a placebo analysis with different combinations of treatment and control groups.
-Afterwards, we construct treatment and control groups based on the running variable of note helpfulness score, and employ the RDD model to estimate the treatment effect vertically.
-Finally, we consider potential confounding factors from multiple levels to further consolidate the findings of this study.
+We begin our empirical analysis by summarizing the fundamental changes in notes and fact-checked tweets upon the expansion of Community Notes to the \US and the rest of the world (Section \ref{sec:preliminary_analysis}).
+We then create treatment and control groups covering time periods before and after the expansions, followed by applying the DiD model to study the effectiveness of Community Notes at the feature roll-out level (Section \ref{sec:time_based_horizontal_analysis}).
+Subsequently, we present a placebo analysis with different combinations of treatment and control groups (Section \ref{sec:placebo}).
+Afterwards, we construct treatment and control groups based on the running variable of note helpfulness, and employ the RDD model to estimate the treatment effect at the note display level (Section \ref{sec:score_based_vertical_analysis}).
+Finally, we consider potential confounding factors across multiple levels to further consolidate the findings of this study (Section \ref{sec:confounding_analysis}).